skranz/RTutor/vignettes/An RTutor Problem Set as Bachelor or Master Thesis.md

 The column `orgvar` is the name of the variable as given in the original data.
 The column `var` can be an alternative name that is easier to read.
 Separate words with `_`.
 Finally, the column `descr` provides a description of the variable, typically one or two sentences.

 When calling `create.ps`, provide the file name of this file as argument `var.txt.file`.
 The variable description will then be shown in the data explorer of the HTML problem sets.
+Furthermore, the variable description will by default be shown as a tooltip on the column name when you display a data.frame in some code chunk.

 You can translate the original variable names to your new variables in a code chunk of your problem set by using the function `translate.var.names` which is part of RTutor.
 Example:
 ```